-We defined a well-balanced diet as a nutrient adequate diet.
-Nutrient adequacy was assessed using the Dietary Reference Intakes for Japanese 2020 (DRIs-J) score.
-Detailed information on the DRIs-J score can be found in literature.25 We used the DRIs-J score updated to the DRIs-J 2020.
-This study assessed the adequacy of intake for 18 nutrients, including protein, fat, saturated fatty acids, carbohydrates, dietary fiber, vitamin A, vitamin B-1, vitamin B-2, niacin, vitamin B-6, vitamin B-12, folic acid, vitamin C, calcium, magnesium, iron, zinc, and copper.
-To assess the adequacy of the 18 nutrients, a score of 1 was allocated if the nutrient met or exceeded the recommended daily allowance or tentative dietary goal for preventing life-style related diseases.
+We defined a well-balanced diet as a nutrient adequacy diet.
+Nutrient adequacy was assessed with the Dietary Reference Intakes for Japanese 2020 (DRIs-J) score.
+Detailed information on the DRIs-J score can be elsewhere.25 We used the DRIs-J score updated to the DRIs-J 2020.
+In this study, the adequacy of the eighteen nutrients intake assessed included protein, fat, saturated fatty acid, carbohydrate, dietary fiber, vitamin A, vitamin B-1, vitamin B-2, niacin, vitamin B-6, vitamin B-12, folic acid, vitamin C, calcium, magnesium, iron, zinc, and copper.
+To assess the adequacy of the eighteen nutrients, a score of 1 was allocated if the nutrient met or exceeded the recommended daily allowance or tentative dietary goal for preventing life-style related diseases.
 These were determined by gender and age group based on the results of many nutritional epidemiology studies.
 Additionally, the nutrients having a tolerable upper intake level were given a score of 1 if the nutrient was below tolerable upper intake level.
 The adequacy of energy intake was assessed using the Estimated Energy Requirement.
 The total DRIs-J score was constructed by summing the scores of the 18 nutrients and energy intake.
 The DRIs-J scores ranged from 0 to 19.